 The Culture Of Polari

 The culture that surrounded Polari is fascinating, and thanks to Baker’s research, we have an insight into what it was like to be a speaker of the language.
-In the five years he spent investigating Polari, Baker discovered that the dialect was constantly creating itself through the culture as speakers competed to prove their wit.
+In the five years he took to investigate and learn Polari, Baker discovered that the dialect was constantly creating itself through the culture as speakers competed to prove their wit.
 Baker explains how wordplay was a crucial element of how Polari was used:

 “If you were having a fight with somebody in a bar or in a pub, they’d do it in Polari, almost as a form of entertainment.
 There was a competitiveness about who knew it best, and how you could use it in a way that was clever by putting new words in and constructing funny new phrases.”